 Luke once appeared in an English pantomime – as the back end of a cow!

 Manager Airport Services

-Emma McNamara says joining Swissport eight years ago was the best decision she ever made.
+Emma McNamara says joining Swissport in 2010 was the best decision she ever made.
 “Swissport really looks after its people and I was very lucky that they saw something in me and gave me the chance to manage the Gold Coast operations.”

 As a naturally shy person, Emma says her role leading a team of 180 staff has really forced her out of her comfort zone.
 “I have found that communication and listening are where I really need to focus my efforts,” she says.
 “It is so important to listen – most of the good ideas will come from the people around you.”

 Emma feels that her team has real ownership of their operations and full responsibility for how things work.
 “We have independence, but there is 100% support from head office if we ever need it,” she says.

 Emma says the job can be stressful and thick skin and the ability to think quickly are essential.
 “You also have to be prepared to give your heart and soul if you want to go places,” she says.
 “With Swissport, you really can go places.”

 Sometimes the toughest days are the most rewarding, says Emma.
 “At the end of the day, if things have been really tough with cancellations and even airport closure, we can all get together and have a laugh.”